spacetelescope/jwst/docs/jwst/charge_migration/description.rst

 Input details
 -------------
-The input data must have been processed through the :ref:`jump <jump_step>` step, so the input must be in the form of a `~jwst.datamodels.RampModel`.
+The input must be in the form of a `~jwst.datamodels.RampModel`.

 Algorithm